MattCheely/requirejs-maven-plugin/README.md

 **optimizerFile**

-The path to the optimizer js that will be run to optimize your app.
+The path to the optimizer script (r.js) that will be run to optimize your app.
 If not provided, the default version from the classpath will be used.

 **filterConfig**

-Boolean option to indicate whether or not to run the config file through maven filters to replace tokens like ${basedir}
+Boolean option to indicate whether or not to run the config file through maven filters to replace tokens like ${basedir} (defaults to false)

 *Important Note:* if you enable filterConfig, be sure that the 'appDir' and 'dir' options in your config use absolute paths.
-The easiest way to do that is to use the maven path variables like ${basedir} to start your paths.
-Otherwise, the build won't find your files, as the filtered version of the config is placed in a temporary location outside of the project.
+The easiest way to do that is to use the maven path variables like ${basedir} to prefix your paths.
+Otherwise, the build won't find your files, as the filtered version of the config file is created in a temporary location outside of the project.

 ## Thanks